coniferprod/sevenator/README.md

 ## The Yamaha DX7 patch format

 The Yamaha DX7 patch format is well documented in the DX7 Owner's Manual, available online in the Yamaha Manual Library.
-A description of he packed format can be found in the [Dexed documentation](https://github.com/asb2m10/dexed/blob/master/Documentation/sysex-format.txt).
+A description of the packed format can be found in the [Dexed documentation](https://github.com/asb2m10/dexed/blob/master/Documentation/sysex-format.txt).

 The Yamaha DX7 cartridge data is 4,096 bytes long (not counting the System